 Then you leave base camp and head for your alone spot.
 For the next four days you will be completely alone fasting in a wild place, while the guides keep watch at base camp.

 On the fifth morning you will return to base camp for a gentle re-orientation to a new world.
 When fed, watered and rested, you will tell your story which will be mirrored back to you by the guides.

 August: £864 (£720 plus VAT at 20% )

-If you would like to be kept updated on details for 2023, please contact .
-However, interest is really high for these vigils and participants of our Stalking the Rebel Soul 5-weekend programme get priority for places.
-It’s likely that all or most places will be taken by previous participants of this course, which is the ideal preparation for the vigil.
-The next one begins in September 2023.
+If you would like to be kept updated on details for 2024 (this year is booked up), please contact .
+Please note that participants of our Stalking the Rebel Soul 5-weekend programme get priority for places.

 What does it mean to be dreamt rather than dream, or to be claimed by a place?